wpilibsuite/frc-docs/source/docs/software/wpilib-tools/wpical/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 After the calibration is completed, you can view the difference between the reference tags and the calibrated tags to double check that your calibrated values look reasonable.

+.. important:: WPIcal is meant to correct for SMALL variations in tag placement.
+It is still important that you set up your Apriltags in mostly the correct location and orientation, so WPIcal performs the optimal calibration.
+.. important:: Make sure that you verify the results of each calibration thoroughly to ensure that your calibration matches your field setup accurately.